charlesrollin/tiny_search_engine/README.md

 During the construction of the index, this engine uses simple read/write queues.
 To represent the memory limitations of the system, these queues have a limited capacity, expressed as an amount of lines.
 The default limitation is set to 2200 lines (empirically chosen), which means we assume no more than 2200 posting lists can fit in-memory.

 However, posting lists do not have an homogeneous size (long-tail phenomenon) and their size directly depends on the size of the collection!
 Hence the simplicity of the current queues does not allow a "true" scalability.
 To fix this, one would check the size of each posting list before loading it in memory and would express the capacity of the queues as an amount of bytes.
-This approach works until even a single posting list is too big to fit in memory.
+This approach works until even a single posting list is too big to fit in memory (which would force to load data posting-per-posting).

 Currently the `positions` map allows an easy computation of the size of posting lists.
-However, implementing the size checking in Python's queues would require extra work that is out of the scope of the exercise (from the author's humble opinion).
+However, implementing the size checking in Python's queues (in a clean way) would require extra work that is out of the scope of the exercise (from the author's humble opinion).

 #### Some minor improvements

 ##### Forward vs. Inverted

-As pointed out by [Google's first article](http://infolab.stanford.edu/pub/papers/google.pdf) of 1998, the use of forward indexes (i.e. of the form `doc_id: [term_ids]`), each defined on a range of term ids, during the Parse step:
+As pointed out by [Google's first article](http://infolab.stanford.edu/pub/papers/google.pdf) of 1998, the use of forward indexes (instead of inverted indexes), each defined on a range of *term* ids, during the Parse step:

-* simplifies the work during the Merge step: forward indexes can be inverted one-by-one which creates a split version of the final, inverted index
+* simplifies the work during the Merge step: forward indexes can be inverted one-by-one, in-place, which creates a split version of the final, inverted index (hence no need for reading queues on multiple block indexes)
-* is way simpler for a distributed index construction: each forward index can be inverted with no need of network communication
+* is way simpler for a distributed index construction: each forward index can be inverted on the local machine, i.e. with no need of network communication

 Hence switching to intermediary forward indexes would be interesting if this engine was to grow.